aptech/docs/docs/CR-lib.rst

         myprocs.gss
         mystats.gs

 If you add procedures to one of the files in your library, you will need to update the library to reflect these new changes.
-Continuing with the example from above, if you added some new procedures to the file ``mystats.gss``, you could update the *mylibrary* library with the following command:
+Continuing with the example from above, if you added some new procedures to the file :file:`mystats.gss`, you could update the *mylibrary* library with the following command:

 ::